bjmorgan/pyscses/README.md

 One approach to modelling space-charge formation in solid electrolytes is to consider defects as ideal point-charges embedded in a continuum dielectric, and to calculate equilibrium defect distributions by solving mean-field &ldquo;Poisson-Boltzmann&rdquo;-like equations.
 While numerical solutions to the 1D Poisson-Boltzmann equation are relatively simple to implement, published results are typically obtined using private closed-source codes, making it difficult to reproduce results or to test the effect of different approximations included in specific models. ``pyscses`` provides an open-source Python package for modelling space-charge formation in solid electrolytes, within a 1D Poisson-Boltzmann-like formalism.We are currently using ``pyscses`` in our own research into space-charge formation in solid electrolytes for fuel cells and lithium-ion batteries, and hope that this open-source resource will support reproducible research practices in future studies in this area.

-Full mathematical derivations, definitions and example code can be found in the [userguide](https://github.com/bjmorgan/pyscses/blob/master/userguides/notebooks/userguide.ipynb).

 ``pyscses`` implements a range of numerical models within the general scheme of solving a modified Poisson-Boltzmann equation on a 1D grid:
 - Continuum (regular grid) and site-explicit (irregular grid) models.
 - Periodic and Dirichlet boundary conditions.